hrishim/mail_chat/README.md

 ## Introduction
 `mail_chat` is a privacy-focused tool that enables you to have interactive conversations with your email archive while keeping your data completely local.
 It uses NVIDIA's Inference Microservices (NIM) to run both the Llama 3 8B Instruct model and NV-Embed-QA model locally for inference and embeddings generation.
 Your email data never leaves your machine at any point during processing or querying.

+**NOTE:** This project is still in *Beta* and has limitations and bugs.
+In my testing the Simple RAG is practically useless (it is my scaffolding to get better).
+Conversational Chain RAG is the one that works, but it is not as smooth as I would like it to be.
+Partly because of model size and partly because I am still learning how to build RAG pipelines.

 ### Privacy & Security
 - **Completely Local Processing**: All components (LLM, embeddings, vector store) run locally
 - **No External Services**: The RAG pipeline is entirely self-contained on your machine